Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos

-Of course the higher order DM halo profile potentially claim for $A(r)\neq B(r)$.\\ Therefore under the assumption of $A(r)=B(r)$, from Eq.~\eqref{2l}, we have $f_1(r)=f_2(r)=-\frac{2M}{r}$ and one can finally write down the Schwarzschild-like BH solution embedded by the Dehnen-$(1,4,5/2)$ type DM halo (i.e., the solution of the metric Eq.~\eqref{3}), which is mentioned in Eq.\eqref{4}.\\ In the absence of DM halo (i.e., the parameters $\rhs=\rs=0$), the BH solution Eq.\eqref{4} simplifies to the Schwarzschild BH solution in Einstein gravity, as expected.
+Of course the higher order DM halo profile potentially claim for $A(r)\neq B(r)$.\\ Therefore under the assumption of $A(r)=B(r)$, from Eq.~\eqref{2l}, we have $f_1(r)=f_2(r)=-\frac{2M}{r}$ and one can finally write down the Schwarzschild-like BH solution embedded by the Dehnen-$(1,4,5/2)$ type DM halo (i.e., the solution of the metric Eq.~(1)), which is mentioned in Eq.~(2).
+Before proceeding further, let us mention here that any physically reasonable solution to the Einstein field equations must satisfy all the energy conditions, namely the weak, null, dominant and strong energy conditions \cite{Poisson:2009pwt}.
+These conditions are also intimately connected to singularity theorems, black hole physics, and the causal structure of general spacetimes.
+Moreover, the energy conditions play an essential role in excluding non-physical solutions to Einstein's equations.
+In what follows we have examined all the energy conditions, given at the end of this material and shown all of the energy conditions are satisfied both, inside and outside of the BH-DM halo combined spacetime. \footnote{The authors would like to acknowledge the anonymous Reviewer for suggesting investigation of the validity of all the energy conditions in our considered Schwarzschild-like BH-DM halo combined system}\\ Now in the absence of DM halo (i.e., the parameters $\rhs=\rs=0$), the BH solution Eq.~(2) simplifies to the Schwarzschild BH solution in Einstein gravity, as expected.
 One can also verify that for $A(r)=B(r)=1$, the metric mentioned in Eq.~\eqref{2b} recovering the Schwarzschild solution.
-It is also noteworthy to mention that the resulting SSS metric solution (Eq.~\eqref{4}) is an exact solution to the Einstein field equations (for more details on the exact solutions of Einstein's equations along with the properties of the curvature tensor and various energy conditions, see \cite{Al-Badawi:2024asn}).
+It is also noteworthy to mention that the resulting SSS metric solution (Eq.~(2)) is an exact solution to the Einstein field equations (for more details on the exact solutions of Einstein's equations along with the properties of the curvature tensor see \cite{Al-Badawi:2024asn}).